wp-plugins/fg-joomla-to-wordpress/readme.txt

 == Changelog ==

+= 1.21.3 =
+* Fixed: "Warning: sprintf(): Too few arguments" message for image captions with %

 = 1.21.0 =
-New translation: Spanish (thanks to Bradis García L.)
+* New translation: Spanish (thanks to Bradis García L.)

 = 1.20.1 =
 * Fixed: Use the modified post date if the creation date is empty